cqse/teamscale-jacoco-agent/README.md

 # Teamscale JaCoCo Agent

+## Contributing

+- Please create a GitLab issue for all changes
+- Use merge requests.
+Use the "Definition of Done" description template for every merge request.
+- There's a Teamscale project, please fix all findings before submitting your merge request for review.
+The Teamscale coding guidelines and Definition of Done apply as far as possible with the available tooling.
+- After merging, please tag the merge commit with the version number, e.g. `v8.1.0`

 ## Downloading

 We use Gitlab CI to build the distribution zip.
 Any successful build will have it in its